 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

-For Swap partition, add resume=UUID=xxxx (replace xxxx with the id you copied in previous step) as value of “GRUB_CMDLINE_LINUX_DEFAULT”.
+For Swap partition, add resume=/dev/xxx (do replace “/dev/xxx” to the Swap partition name you got in step 1) as value of “GRUB_CMDLINE_LINUX_DEFAULT”.

-For Swap file, add resume=UUID=xxxx resume_offset=xxx (also replace xxxx with the id and offset number) instead for value of “GRUB_CMDLINE_LINUX_DEFAULT”.
+For Swap file, add resume=/dev/xxx resume_offset=xxx (also replace xxx with the root partition name and physical offset number according to step 1) instead for value of “GRUB_CMDLINE_LINUX_DEFAULT”.

-Finally, save the file and update the Grub via command:
+Finally, save the file and apply changes by updating the Grub configuration via command:

 sudo update-grub